danielabar/meblog/src/markdown/working-towards-asynchronous-future.md

 ### What about human connection?

 Connection with others is an important part of being human, we are social creatures.
 Having said that, different people vary in the amount of social connections they need to feel fulfilled and function effectively.
 This can depend on introversion/extroversion and other dimensions of personality.
 Some people thrive on socializing at work and developing friendships with colleagues, while others may prefer to keep emotional distance between their work and social lives.
-There is no right or wrong here, and I don't think this is something that companies should mandate.
+There is no right or wrong here, and I don't think this is something that companies can mandate.
 The role a company can play is to provide some social opportunities (such as in-person or virtual events, depending on where things land with the pandemic and [variants](https://www.who.int/westernpacific/emergencies/covid-19/information/covid-19-variants)), while keeping attendance optional.

 Another way of thinking of this is how connected do you really feel to your colleagues from attending scrum ceremonies and other work-related meetings?
 I don't believe even daily stand-ups are meaningfully connecting people.
 If you want to try an experiment with this - next time your spouse or a good friend asks you how was your day, try responding with: Yesterday I...
 Today I'm planning to...
 Blockers are...